WangJiuming/deer/readme.md

 * `eukaryota_id`: Identifier for the template enzyme.
 * `bacteria_id`: Identifier for the bacteria enzyme.
 * `distance`: Euclidean distance between embeddings.
 Lower distance indicates higher similarity.

+Note that if multiple templates are used, the retrieval results for all templates will be saved and sorted together in one file.
+Users may separate them during further processing.

 ## Citation
 If you use DEER or this codebase in your research, please cite our paper: